Akima, Root Strata and Shindo!

 The Blues……..

 Back in the 60’s when I was around 17 years old I was very lucky to attend the ‘American Folk and Blues Festival which toured the UK from 1962 to 1968 and that changed my life!
 Those on the bill included Muddy Waters, Howlin’ Wolf, Sonny Boy Williamson, John Lee Hooker, T-bone Walker, Memphis Slim, Otis Rush, Jimmy Reed, Junior Wells, Buddy Guy, Big Mama Thornton, and a host of other great blues legends.
 An all day ticket cost just five ‘shillings’.(back in the 1960’s twenty ‘shillings’ was worth a £1.00!)
 I think the blues in all it’s forms is the basic fundamental expression of the human soul.
-This early inspiration led me to co-form the Blues Corporation with bassist Nigel Thomas and forty years later the band continues to delight large audiences, I recently left the band amicably to concentrate on my own musical directions, however I still retain the blues in my saxophone improvisations and my shakuhachi journey, I think all great music has elements of the blues!
+This early inspiration led me to co-form the Blues Corporation with bassist Nigel Thomas and forty years later the band continues to delight large audiences, I recently left the band amicably to concentrate on my own musical direction, however I still retain the blues in my saxophone improvisations and my shakuhachi journey, I think all great music has elements of the blues!

 May the positive spirit within us all overcome the difficulties in life with more love, understanding, compassion and peace.